wein.plus

 Log in Become a Member

-The term was introduced at the end of the 1980s when the EU banned the term Méthode champenoise outside of the French Champagne region.
-In the past, some houses also used this term to describe a champagne with a lower carbon dioxide pressure, but this is no longer common.
-Today, the designation applies in France to quality sparkling wines produced outside Champagne using the Champagne method.
-The regulations vary somewhat depending on the appellation.
-However, they all require whole cluster pressing, a maximum of 100 litres of must yield per 150 kilograms of grapes, a maximum of 150 mg/l of sulphur dioxide and at least one year of ageing, nine months of which must be on the lees.
-In France, classified appellations are Crémant d'Alsace, Crémant de Bordeaux, Crémant de Bourgogne, Crémant de Die, Crémant de Limoux, Crémant de Loire and Crémant du Jura.
-In Luxembourg, there is a Crémant de Luxembourg.
+The term was introduced at the end of the 1980s when the EU banned the term Méthode champenoise outside the French Champagne region.
+In the past, some houses also used this term to describe a champagne with a lower carbon dioxide pressure, but this is no longer common today.
+The designation is now used in France for quality sparkling wines produced outside Champagne using the Champagne method.
+The regulations vary slightly depending on the appellation.
+However, they all require whole-cluster pressing, a maximum must yield of 100 litres per 150 kilograms of grapes, a maximum of 150 mg/l sulphur dioxide and at least one year of ageing, including nine months on the lees.
+Classified appellations in France are Crémant d'Alsace, Crémant de Bordeaux, Crémant de Bourgogne, Crémant de Die, Crémant de Limoux, Crémant de Loire and Crémant du Jura.
+Luxembourg has a Crémant de Luxembourg.

 Voices of our members